 Instead of relying on static rules to predict human behavior, solutions powered by machine learning actually adapt and evolve in tandem with relationships and circumstances.Machine learning algorithms “study” the email behavior of users, learn from it, and – finally – draw conclusions from it.

 But, not all of ML platforms are created equal.
 There are varying levels of complexity (going beyond IP addresses and metadata to natural language processing); algorithms learn to detect behavior anomalies at different speeds (static vs. in real-time); and they can achieve different scales (the number of data points they can simultaneously study and analyze).

-Tessian’s Human Layer Security platform is designed to offset the rule-based and sandbox approaches of O365 ATP to detect and stop newer and previously unknown attacks from external sources, domain / brand / service impersonations, and data exfiltration by internal actors.
+Tessian Cloud Email Security intelligently prevents advanced email threats and protects against data loss, to strengthen email security and build smarter security cultures in modern enterprises.
+It is designed to offset the rule-based and sandbox approaches of O365 ATP to detect and stop newer and previously unknown attacks from external sources, domain / brand / service impersonations, and data exfiltration by internal actors.

 By dynamically analyzing current and historical data, communication styles, language patterns, and employee project relationships both within and outside the organization, Tessian generates contextual employee relationship graphs to establish a baseline normal behavior.
 By doing this, Tessian turns both your employees and the email data into an organization’s biggest defenses against inbound and outbound email threats.

 Conventional tools focus on just securing the machine layer – the network, applications, and devices.
-By uniquely focusing on the human layer, Tessian can make clear distinctions between legitimate and malicious email interactions and warn users in real-time to reinforce training and policies to promote safer behavior.
+Tessian can make clear distinctions between legitimate and malicious email interactions and warn users in real-time to reinforce training and policies to promote safer behavior.